vernemq/vmq-docs/configuration/file-auth.md

 ```

 {% hint style="info" %}
 Warning: Setting `allow_anonymous=on` completely disables authentication in the broker and plugin authentication hooks are never called!
-See more information about the authentication hooks [here](../plugin-development/sessionlifecycle.md#auth_on_register-and-auth_on_register_m5).
+Find more information on the authentication hooks [here](../plugin-development/sessionlifecycle.md#auth_on_register-and-auth_on_register_m5).
 {% endhint %}

-In a production setup we recommend to use the provided password based authentication mechanism or implement your own authentication plugins.
+In a production setup you can use the provided password based authentication mechanism, one of the provided authentication Database plugins, or implement your own authentication plugins.

 VerneMQ periodically checks the specified password file.